surajthalari/GeoScout/README.md

 ## Phase 1

 - Effectively download all the internal urls and store in ScoutDB.
 Set status code to 501.
-- Maintain the crawler (re-crawl latest data)
+- Maintain the crawler (re-crawl latest data) and store the data in relational database.
 - A flag to track whether its is crawled for the first time. (in application configurations)

+## Phase 2

+- Use the crawled data from phase 1 and scrape the geo locations.
+- Store the location data in MongoDB.

+## Phase 3

+- Implement a query engine to query data from mongoDB.
+- Cache to store frequently used queries.
+- Design and develop User Interface.